syncfusion-content/blazor-docs/blazor/spinner/events.md

+---
+layout: post
+title: Events in Blazor Spinner Component | Syncfusion
+description: Learn about Events in Blazor Spinner component of Syncfusion, and more details.
+platform: Blazor
+control: Spinner
+documentation: ug
+---

 # Events

 This section explains the list of events of the Spinner component which will be triggered for appropriate Spinner actions.